VOTE REMAIN 23 JUNE

 Because it is a vast wave of feeling against the unfairness of globalisation, against elites, against the humdrum navigation of decision-making in an imperfect world, it persuades itself that it has a monopoly on authenticity.
 They’re “telling it like it is”, when, of course, they’re telling it like it isn’t.’

 The only thing that helps is not to lose courage, because what’s being attacked by populists is not in fact the real evil, instead it’s substitutes that get attacked – refugees, the UN, the EU, or simply politicians.
-It’s now the duty of us all to defend the pillars of the free world order that was created over the last 70 years.
-To hold the centre ground, and not to contribute to the centrifugal energies around us.
-And I know that we’re still the majority.
+It’s now the duty of us all to defend the pillars of the free world order that was created over the last seventy years.

-for Süddeutsche Zeitung
+Wolfgang Tillmans for Süddeutsche Zeitung

-Statement from 26 May 2016:
+Statement from 26 May 2016

 The reasons why I felt compelled to get involved in the UK-EU referendum are personal – my lifelong involvement with the UK, my love for the UK and its culture, music and people, my career’s groundedness in Britain and the always warm welcome I felt here as a German.
 I see myself as a product of the European post-war history of reconciliation, peace and exchange.

+However, the more pressing reason why I morphed in recent months from an inherently political, to an overtly political person, lies in my observation of the larger geopolitical situation and an understanding of Western cultures, as sleepwalkers into the abyss.
 The term “Sleepwalkers” comes from the title of the book by Christopher Clark which describes Europe in 1914, when different societies ended up in a world war, which none of them wanted.
-Today, I see the Western world sleepwalking towards the demolition of the very institutions of democracy, negotiation and moderation which allow us to live the lives that we are living.
+Today, I see the Western world sleepwalking towards the demolition of the very institutions of democracy, negotiation and moderation that allow us to live the lives we are living.

 In the US we are currently observing a rage which is threatening to wash away great American values, which anchor the world as we know it.
 These people claim to make America great again, but they embody the opposite.
-In the East of Europe, we see a surge in nationalist fervour, which wants to sweep away freedoms won only some 25 years ago.
+In the East of Europe, we see a surge in nationalist fervour, which wants to sweep away freedoms won only some twenty-five years ago.
 In western Europe and Britain, we see a wave of discontent with the outcome of globalisation, which turns its anger from the real perpetrators, say for example the tax-evading billionaires, to the weakest in our societies: refugees from terror and war.